 Hidden Mold – How We Almost Didn’t Find It!

 Our most frequent calls come from clients who can’t see what the problem is.
-Sometimes they can smell something that’s abnormal, yet without any visible evidence to support why it’s occurring.
+Sometimes they can smell something abnormal, but don’t have any visible evidence to support why it’s occurring.

 Other times, there’s absolutely zero signs that can point anyone in any one direction.
 These are challenging scenarios that we love finding solutions for.

-These hidden indoor environmental concerns are like cleverly crafted Moriarty plots, and we’re Sherlock Holmes, unraveling the clues, one deduction at a time.
+These hidden indoor environmental concerns are like cleverly crafted Moriarty plots, and we’re Sherlock Holmes, unravelling the clues, one deduction at a time.

 The Game Is Afoot!